5/8/2025

 CEO, Truecaller

 Hello everyone and welcome to our Q1 report webcast.
-I'm Rishat Jhinganwala, the CEO of Truecaller and with me I have Aad, our CFO.
+I'm Rishit Ginginwala, the CEO of Truecaller and with me I have Odd, our CFO.
 We'll start with the overall highlights from the quarter and then walk you through our financial performance.
-After that we'll cover product highlights and then open up for questions.
+After that, we'll cover product highlights and then open up for questions.
 So let's get started with the highlights of the quarter.
-This quarter to a large extent was a continuation of our strategy which we have mentioned to you in the past.
+This quarter to a large extent was a continuation of our strategy, which we have mentioned to you in the past.
 Our strategy has been focused on global growth and growing our recurring revenue streams.
-We continue to see strong global growth, good business momentum, strong cash flow and growth of our recurring revenues which now makes up almost a third of our total revenues.
-The underlying profit development continues to be great as well but the bottom line P&L numbers were ironically punished by the increase in share price which we've seen lately.
-This share price movement impacts our incentive costs which we will come back to in a while.
-In terms of user growth we continued very well.
-We crossed 450 million users on April 1st this year and we continue to grow steadily in all regions.
+We continue to see strong global growth, good business momentum, strong cash flow, and growth of our recurring revenues, which now makes up almost a third of our total revenues.
+The underlying profit development continues to be great as well, but the bottom line P&L numbers were ironically punished by the increase in share price, which we've seen lately.
+This share price movement impacts our incentive costs, which we will come back to in a while.
+In terms of user growth, we continued very well.
+We crossed 450 million users on April 1st this year, and we continue to grow steadily in all regions.
 Our biggest income stream advertising continued to show growth for the third quarter in a row.
-Direct sales of advertisements which is a focus area for us improved very well and even though cricket related advertising revenues from the Indian Premier League were slightly lowered this year.
-Our enterprise offering True Call for Business grew revenues with a stunning 60% -on-year.
-This growth is driven by strong performance in all product groups towards businesses which we're really excited to see.
-Growth for consumer subscriptions stayed strong as well and we continue to increase conversion and revenue per user while adding more value for our paying customers.
-As you know we launched the update of our iOS product and the focus is now on improving the product further increasing the number of paying subscribers and so on.
-As mentioned in Q4 we did not expect any impact from the launch revenue wise in Q1 but we are now gradually starting to see a positive impact on the subscriber numbers in Q2.
+Direct sales of advertisements, which is a focus area for us, improved very well.
+And even though cricket-related advertising revenues from the Indian Premier League were slightly lowered this year, Our enterprise offering, Truecall for Business, grew revenues with a stunning 60% year-on-year.
+This growth is driven by strong performance in all product groups towards businesses, which we're really excited to see.
+Growth for consumer subscriptions stayed strong as well, and we continue to increase conversion and revenue per user while adding more value for our paying customers.
+As you know, we launched the update of our iOS product and the focus is now on improving the product further, increasing the number of paying subscribers and so on.
+As mentioned in Q4, we did not expect any impact from the launch revenue-wise in Q1, but we are now gradually starting to see a positive impact on the subscriber numbers in Q2.
 We will cover everything in more detail in the coming slides.
-As our iOS product is now a premium first product as we've informed you in the past as well we will now focus on user numbers excluding iOS and for iOS we will focus on subscription revenues instead.
-We closed Q1 with an average of 412 million monthly active non-iOS users which is an increase of 15%.
-Our average daily users grew 17% to 356 million and our Dow to Mao ratio was an amazing 86%.
-Our net sales for the quarter stood at almost half a billion SEC a 16% increase -on-year.
+As our iOS product is now a premium first product, as we've informed you in the past as well, we will now focus on user numbers excluding iOS.
+And for iOS, we will focus on subscription revenues instead.
+We closed Q1 with an average of 412 million monthly active non-iOS users, which is an increase of 15%.
+Our average daily users grew 17% to 356 million, and our DAO to MAO ratio was an amazing 86%.
+Our net sales for the quarter stood at almost half a billion SEC, a 16% increase year on year.
 All three of our revenue streams contributed to this growth.
-In constant currency terms our estimate is that the growth would have been more like 18%.
+In constant currency terms, our estimate is that the growth would have been more like 18%.
 EBITDA without incentive costs increased by 22% to 199 million SEC.
 This growth comes despite higher growth related investments and extra marketing spend primarily for our iOS launch.
 Our margin excluding incentive cost also strengthened.
-When we look at EBITDA including incentive costs it was lower than Q1 2024 and this margin was adversely impacted by the increased incentive costs which we will come back to.
-We are really proud that we continue to operate with high profit margins and our cash flow remains strong at 178 million SEC in net cash from operating activities before tax payments and was not impacted by the volatility stemming from incentive costs in the P&L statement.
+When we look at EBITDA, including incentive costs, it was 1% lower than Q1 2024.
+And this margin was adversely impacted by the increased incentive costs, which we will come back to.
+We are really proud that we continue to operate with high profit margins, and our cash flow remains strong at 178 million SEC in net cash from operating activities before tax payments, and was not impacted by the volatility stemming from incentive costs in the P&L statement.
 Now let's go into more detail.
-As mentioned we continue to see strong user growth.
-We closed Q1 with an average of 412 million monthly active non-iOS users.
-Compared to the same period last year we grew an incredible 53 million users which is equivalent to 15% -on-year growth.
+As mentioned, we continue to see strong user growth.
+We closed Q1 with an average of 412 million monthly active non-IOS users.
+Compared to the same period last year, we grew an incredible 53 million users, which is equivalent to 15% year-on-year growth.
 Our daily active user base grew at a rate of 17%.
-This growth is the cornerstone of our business and we're really happy that we continue to lead the market.
-With that I'll hand over to Aad for an update on our financial performance.
-Thank you Rashid.
+This growth is the cornerstone of our business, and we're really happy that we continue to lead the market.
+With that, I'll hand over to Aude for an update on our financial performance.

 speaker